dewenni/ESP_Buderus_KM271/README.md

 ## Filemanager

-there is also a buildin file manager to download (export), upload (imoort) and delete files.
+there is also a builtin file manager to open (show), download (export) and upload (import) the configuration file.
 The configuration is stored in the ```config.json``` file.
 To backup and restore the configuration you can download and upload this file.

-The drd.dat is an internal file to store information for the "double-reset-detection".
-Do not delete this one.

 ![filemanager](/Doc/tools.png)